 Most people use wood planks to make the box.
 Do not use treated wood.
 Do not use railroad ties.
 Cedar or redwood planks are best as they are resistant to rot.
 You can also use rocks, cinder blocks, bricks, even wood pallets.

 The sides of the bed can be built up to any height that suits you.
 It takes a lot more work to make them tall, but it would save the back later.
-If you do make them tall, say 2 or 3 feet, you don't need to turn the soil under them.

 After the beds are built, it is time to fill them.
 If they are 12 inches or less, just put some good soil in them and begin planting.
 You could use bagged soil from the garden center, or make your own.